Table of Contents

 Understanding Aloe Vera:

-This plant is a powerhouse of nutrients, containing:
+This plant is rich in nutrients, including:

 - Vitamins (A, C, E, B12)

-- Minerals (calcium, magnesium, zinc)
+- Minerals (zinc, magnesium, and calcium)

-- Amino acids
+- The amino acids

-- Enzymes and antioxidants
+- Antioxidants and enzymes

 Irritable Bowel Syndrome (IBS): A Brief Overview

-What is IBS?
+IBS: What is it?

 Symptoms and causes of IBS: